pelias/whosonfirst/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/pelias/whosonfirst.svg)](https://greenkeeper.io/)

-This repository is part of the [Pelias](https://github.com/pelias/pelias) project.
-Pelias is an open-source, open-data geocoder built by [Mapzen](https://www.mapzen.com/) that also powers [Mapzen Search](https://mapzen.com/projects/search).
-Our official user documentation is [here](https://mapzen.com/documentation/search/).

 ## Overview

-pelias-whosonfirst is a tool used for importing [Who's On First data](https://dist.whosonfirst.org/) from local files into a Pelias ElasticSearch store.
+pelias-whosonfirst is a tool used for importing data from the [Who's On First](https://whosonfirst.org/) project from local files into a Pelias ElasticSearch store.

 ## Requirements